Disposition (Scots law): Publicity principle

 A large feature of Scots property law, is the publicity principle and the legal doctrine surrounding it.
-The publicity principle requires that in transfers of all property, there is a need for an external (ie: public) act in order to create or transfer real rights (or rights in rem).
+The publicity principle requires that in transfers of all property, there is a need for an external (i.e.: public) act in order to create or transfer real rights (or rights in rem).
 In Scots law, the publicity principle has not been analysed in great detail.
 However, the Scottish Law Commission have noted that the reliance on the public register provides certainty and security for the parties engaging the sale of land.
 The rationale for the requirement of an external act is subject to academic debate but it is broadly recognised that the publicity principles serves the purposes of (1) providing legal certainty of ownership without reliance on litigation, (2) securing an Owner's real right (or right in rem) by way of reference to a recorded public act and, (3) protects third parties who may be unaware of any private agreements an Owner may be subject to.